Good Academic Standing

 Academic Warning (Hold: PW)

-Students who do not achieve a term GPA of at least 2.00 are placed on academic warning.
+Students who do not achieve a single term GPA of at least 2.00 are placed on academic warning.
 They will be monitored by CLA.

 Academic Probation (Holds: P1, P2, PL3)